-Prior to its dissolution, the Former Agency pledged a portion of its future tax increment revenues to repay \$493,710,000 in principal from outstanding tax allocation bonds which had been issued to finance various redevelopment activities.
+Prior to its dissolution, the Former Agency pledged a portion of its future tax increment revenues to repay \$464,000,000 in principal from outstanding tax allocation bonds which had been issued to finance various redevelopment activities.
 These bonds are payable solely from the respective redevelopment project area's tax increment.
-Total principal and interest remaining on these bonds is \$761,992,000 payable through fiscal year 2041.
-For the year ended June 30, 2016, CRA/LA-DLA's principal and interest paid on these bonds were \$27,135,000 and \$27,713,000 respectively.
+Total principal and interest remaining on these bonds is \$607,206,000 payable through fiscal year 2041.
+For the year ended June 30, 2017, CRA/LA-DLA's principal and interest paid on these bonds were \$17,300,000 and \$18,798,000 respectively.

 Project site-specific and area-wide tax increment revenues have also been pledged using various debt instruments to finance certain redevelopment projects.
 These pledges are subordinate to senior-lien tax allocation bonds and limited to the amounts available.
 In accordance with the Dissolution Act, revenue pledges are to be honored.
-The principal balance at June 30, 2016 is \$28,954,000 and reflected on the financial statements as long-term obligations.
+The principal balance at June 30, 2017 is \$27,250,000 and reflected on the financial statements as long-term obligations.
 The County will have to continue to separately account for the property tax revenues generated by each project area in order to allow the CRA/LA-DLA to honor enforceable obligations created by the pledges.

 Under the terms of the Cinerama Dome Parking System Revenue Bonds Series 2000A issued by the Former Agency on August 18, 2000, the primary source of payment for the bonds is the parking facility revenues net of operating and maintenance costs.
 However, in the event net revenue is insufficient to cover debt service, the shortfall is to be funded from draws against a \$9,325,000 letter of credit provided by the developer and/or the Development Tax Increment account funded by a pledge of Hollywood tax increment revenues up to \$1,000,000 annually.
 The pledge of Hollywood tax increment revenues is subordinate to the obligation to pay debt service on Hollywood tax allocation bonds and pass-through payments.
 This pledge will be released upon the parking facility operations reaching "stabilization", which is defined as two consecutive twelve-month periods during which net revenues equal 1.35 times maximum annual debt service on the bonds.
+On October 18, 2016, the Cinerama Dome Parking Garage was sold.
+Proceeds from the sale of the garage was used to redeem the Cinerama Dome Parking System Revenue Bonds Series 2000A and the Developer's Letter of Credit.